simsaran/betguard/README.md

 ## Author

-Shivansh | University of Waterloo | BSc & Business, Minor in Computing & Economics
+Simran Saran| University of Waterloo | Bachelor of Science